Searches for direct slepton production in the compressed-mass corridor in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Systematic uncertainties

 Background and signal distributions predicted by MC samples are subject to a set of uncertainties in the physics objects used in the analysis.
 Uncertainties in electrons~\cite{EGAM-2018-01} and muons~\cite{PERF-2015-10} arise from uncertainties in the corrections applied in MC simulation of their reconstruction, identification, and isolation efficiencies, as well as in the corrections to their momentum resolution and energy scale.
 The jet energy resolution and scale uncertainties are applied as a function of the $\pt$ and $\eta$ of the jet and the uncertainties are derived using a combination of data and MC samples, using measurements of for example the jet \pt balance in dijet, $Z+$~jet and $\gamma+$~jet events ~\cite{JETM-2018-05,PERF-2014-02}.
 Further jet-related uncertainties originate from efficiency corrections for tagging pile-up jets~\cite{PERF-2014-03} and the identification of $b$-jets~\cite{FTAG-2018-01,FTAG-2020-08}.
 The \met uncertainties are estimated by propagating the uncertainties in the energy and momentum scale of each of the objects entering the calculation of \met, and include the uncertainties in the soft-term resolution and scale~\cite{PERF-2016-07}.
 Experimental uncertainties are generally implemented as two-sided variations relative to the nominal event yields provided by the simulation.

 The uncertainty in the FNP background estimate based on the fake-factor method has several components.
 Uncertainties in the fake factors originate from the size of the data sample in which these are derived and further kinematic dependencies than the ones already considered.
+The size of the latter uncertainty is 40\% for electrons and 10\% for muons.
 Uncertainties in the subtraction of the prompt-lepton contamination were estimated by varying their size and are found to be small compared with the other uncertainties.
 Additional statistical uncertainties arise from the limited size of the loose-lepton control samples.
 If the control sample does not contain any events, an additional one-sided uncertainty is applied based on the largest fake factor applicable to provide an upper limit on the FNP contribution.
 Finally, a non-closure uncertainty is derived to account for residual discrepancies observed in the SS VRs that are not fully covered by the uncertainties described above.
-This uncertainty is evaluated separately for electrons and muon and is parameterised as a function of the lepton \pt.
+This uncertainty is evaluated separately for electrons and muons and is parameterised as a function of the lepton \pt with sizes ranging from 5\% to 100\%.